-The Town's governmental activities revenues increased approximately \$358 thousand, or 14% from the prior year.
-Decreases occurred in capital grant funding.
-A notable increase occurred for city sales tax and real estate transfer taxes.
+The Town's governmental activities revenues increased approximately \$315 thousand, or 87% from the prior year.
+Increases occurred in capital grant funding, as well as increases for city sales tax, real estate transfer taxes, and interest earned on cash and investments.